xuwei684/VIPA/README.md

-Step 2: Find the repeats and classify the SD-EJ pathway classification
+Step 2: Find the repeats and classify the SD-EJ pathway
 ---------------------------------------------------------------

 Run the `SDEJ_classification.pl` script using the output of the `flanking_seq.pl` as an input: